baselime/docs/sending-data/validation/index.md

 Baselime will automatically detect log events that contain JSON data, but are prepended or appended by a generic string.

 The generic string will be wrapped in a `message` attribute, and the JSON data will be wrapped in a `data` attribute.
-This enables you to easily extract and analyze relevant data from semi-structured logs.
+This enables you to extract and analyze relevant data from semi-structured logs.

 ### Examples